Yale-EEB723/finalproject/README.md

 Our goal is to classify whether absences for particular 'neural' genes in sponges and ctenophores are ancestral (i.e. gene was never there) or secondary.

-I must first determine whether my genes of interest are found within conserved blocks of synteny.
+I must first determine whether my genes of interest are found within conserved blocks of synteny in other animals.
 If absence in a particular taxon is ancestral, I would expect that the genes defining the synteny block not to be co-localized.
 If absence is secondary, I expect to find conservation of the synteny block in the absence of the gene of interest.

 ## The data

 - Data source: Published, and unpublished but publically available
-So far have:
+So far have:  [NOTE: couldn't add to public fork via git lfs]
 -Mnemiopsis leidyi genome [@Ryan2013]
 -Pleurobrachia bachei genome [@Moroz2014]
 -Amphimedon queenslandica genome [@Srivastava2010]